czimm79/MicroTracker.jl/docs/src/settingupuser.md

 ## Open a Julia REPL in a directory
 Its easiest to use MicroTracker if you know how to open a terminal at a specific directory.
 On Windows, I use [the new Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us&rtc=1) which allows you to right click in a folder and click "Open in Terminal".
 You can also type in the explorer address bar `cmd` to [get the same effect](https://www.youtube.com/watch?v=JLqIkPfU_0U).
 On Mac, right click on the *folder* and click `New Terminal at Folder`.
 Once the terminal is open, you should be able to type `julia` to enter the Julia REPL.

+If for some reason you can't/don't want to add Julia to your PATH, you can use the Base Julia function `cd` to navigate to your folder.
+Verify your directory with the `pwd` function.

 ## Creating an environment for your project
 Now we need a place for our MicroTracker project to live.
 This will contain all the microscopy video, data we will generate, and tools we will use to analyze our data.